Anuj-Khadka/react-todo-app/README.md

 - [Other Details](#other-details)

 ## General Info
+React Todo App is a simple application built using React.js, HTML, CSS, and JavaScript.
+It allows users to manage and organize their tasks effectively.
+Users can add new tasks, mark tasks as completed, and delete tasks as needed.
+The app provides a clean and intuitive user interface, making it easy to navigate and interact with the task list.
+With React's component-based architecture and state management, the app offers a seamless and responsive user experience.
+Whether it's for personal or professional use, the React Todo App helps users stay organized and productive.

 ## Technologies
 Built using HTML, CSS, JavaScript, and React, our Todo App offers a seamless and intuitive task management experience.